Dental crowns and bridges

 Tandestetik Stockholm minimizes risks and indeed eliminates them through careful planning and in any event the procedures are expertly performed with care by our experienced and highly capable dentists.

-Using implants to support a bridge is a good way to save costs and by spacing your implants apart, it is easier to clean and maintain them.
+You can support a bridge on implants when there is no anchoring teeth.
 Be aware that the failure to thoroughly clean the area around your implants can lead to premature bone loss.

 - The long-term stability of your bridge depends on your remaining surrounding teeth to stay strong and healthy.